DominCyber/Python-GUI-Guessing-Game/README.md

 ### Skills Learned
 <br>-Proficiency in  Python programming variables, statements, and arguments techniques</br>
--Exercise critical thinking to address customer use cases into an object oriented language -Convey use case into pseudocode for better visualization of code -Familiarization with Python modules (import random) -Familiarization with Python for potential malicious use
+<br>-Exercise critical thinking to address customer use cases into an object oriented language</br>
+<br>-Convey use case into pseudocode for better visualization of code</br>
+<br>-Familiarization with Python modules (import random)</br>
+<br>-Familiarization with Python for potential malicious use</br>

 ### Tools Used
 -Python 3.2